jobeq/api/authorization.md

 ### How to start using jobEQ API ?

 1. Register your application and receive __app secret__ and __application ID__, by sending email to jobEQ.
-2. Authorize application access through __jobEQ authorization service__.
+2. Authenticate your application through __jobEQ authorization service__ and obtain access token.
 3. Call API functions through http adding __access token__ to each request.

 ### Quick start guide